crawler-commons/url-frontier/service/README.md

 `java -Xmx2G -cp target/urlfrontier-service-*.jar crawlercommons.urlfrontier.service.URLFrontierServer rocksdb.path=/pathToCrawlDir/rocksdb`

 If no path is set explicitly for RocksDB,  the default value _./rocksdb_ will be used.

+For implementation supporting a cluster mode, like the Ignite one, it is required to use the parameter `-h xxx.xxx.xxx.xxx` with the private IP or hostname on which it is running so that it can report its location with the heartbeat.

 ## Logging configuration